-The monitoring of investment counterparties - The credit rating of counterparties will be monitored regularly.
-The Council receives credit rating information (changes, rating watches and rating outlooks) from Capita as and when ratings change, and counterparties are checked promptly.
+The Monitoring of Investment Counterparties - The credit rating of counterparties will be monitored regularly.
+The Council receives credit rating information (changes, rating watches and rating outlooks) from Sector as and when ratings change, and counterparties are checked promptly.
 On occasion ratings may be downgraded when an investment has already been made.
 The criteria used are such that a minor downgrading should not affect the full receipt of the principal and interest.
 Any counterparty failing to meet the criteria will be removed from the list immediately by the Head of Financial Services, and if required new counterparties which meet the criteria will be added to the list.

-Responsible Section/Team Financial Services Page 25 Responsible Author Head of Finance Version v3 Date last amended February 2013 Due for review Feb 2014
+Responsible Section/Team Financial Services Page 24 Responsible Author Head of Finance Version 2 Date last amended February 2013 Due for review Feb 2014

-APPENDIX 5.4 Approved countries for investments
+APPENDIX 4 Approved countries for investments